kjelly/recoverable_pdb/README.md

 ===============

 The project try to provide the pdb with recovery function.
+Like time machine, you can recovery to the point you save without restarting whole program..
 The code only test in windows python 2.7.
 Maybe it can't work in other version.

+Known issues:
+  it can't work with pdb++

 使用說明: